Welcome

 Germany and Cuba: Bilateral relations

-Until German reunification, Cuba’s relations with Germany were shaped, on the one hand, by its close ties with the German Democratic Republic and, on the other, by its critical stance towards the Federal Republic of Germany with its Western orientation.
+Until German reunification, Cuba’s relations with Germany were shaped by its close ties with the German Democratic Republic (GDR), on the one hand, and its critical stance towards the Federal Republic of Germany with its Western orientation, on the other.

 Keywords